byu-oit/handel-codepipeline/README.md

 # Handel-CodePipeline
-Library that creates CodePipelines with Handel as the deploy action
+Library that creates CodePipelines with Handel as the deploy action.

 # Library Usage
 ```